StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/Supported_Node_Types.md

 ### `Database.MySQL`
 This node type is declared as service.
 That means with CloudFoundry the plugin creates a MySQL database service.
 The stack in which contains this node, is not a cf-app (to have further information about creating the stacks please have a look into the [transformation document](Transformation_Process.md)).
-A database node always have a connects to relationship, so there is a source node which want to use this database.
+A database node always has a connects to relationship, so there is a source node which wants to use this database.
 The visitor checks all source nodes of this database and marks these as `parent application`.
 Also it adds to the parent application a `MYSQL Service`.
 The current application will be marked as `dummy application`.
 Later in the transformation all data of dummy applications will be copied to their parent applications.
 All artifacts will be added to the cf-app to make sure that the cf-app has all files of the node.
-If there is an `.sql` file the visitor assumes that this must be a config file and add this information to the cf-app.
+If there is a `.sql` file the visitor assumes that this must be a config file and add this information to the cf-app.
 ```java
 ...
 if (path.endsWith("sql")) {